lucasmilhomem11/PowerShell/README.md

 # PowerShell
- List of PowerShell Scripts I can use frequently for Cyber Automations, IT Support or system tasks
+ List of PowerShell Scripts used frequently for Cyber Automations, IT Support or system tasks